ubuntu/ubuntu-desktop-documentation/docs/how-to/reconfigure-windows-to-use-ahci.md

 (reconfigure-windows-to-use-ahci)=
 # Reconfigure Windows to use AHCI

-How to safely re-configure Windows to use AHCI

-If the Ubuntu installer detects RST, and you have Windows installed on your system, there are several steps you need to do to allow Ubuntu to install side by side with Windows, without any loss of data and functionality.
+If the Ubuntu installer detects RST, and you have Windows installed on your system, perform these steps to allow Ubuntu to install side by side with Windows, without any loss of data and functionality.

 ## Back up your data

-Any hard drive structure or configuration change, or installation of new operating systems on a hard drive that already contains data can potentially lead to a data loss.
-You need to make sure your personal data is safe.
+Any hard drive structure or configuration change, or installation of new operating systems on a hard drive that already contains data might potentially lead to a data loss.

-Even simply copying the important files to an external drive can minimize the risk of data loss.
+Make sure that your personal data is safe.
+Even simply copying the important files to an external drive minimizes the risk of data loss.

+## Find the current controller mode

+1. Open the Device Manager.

+1. Under {guilabel}`IDE ATA/ATAPI controllers`, verify which controller mode is in use in Windows.

+    If the controller mode is set to anything other than {guilabel}`Standard SATA AHCI Controller`, you need to make a change that allows Windows to boot safely in AHCI mode.
+This can be done using the Registry Editor.

 ## Change the controller mode

-1. Verify which controller mode is in use in Windows.
-You can do this through the Device Manager.

-1. If the controller mode is set to anything other than “Standard SATA AHCI Controller”, then you will need to make a change that allows Windows to boot safely in AHCI mode.
-This can be done using the Registry Editor.

-1. Start Registry Editor, and navigate to:
+1. Start Registry Editor, and navigate to the following path:

     ```text
     HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\iaStorV\